Onychodus: Early discovery and research

-Onychodus fossils were first found in 1857 by Roy Wagner, Operations Manager for American Aggregates Corp., in Ohio, United States, and were dated from Middle Devonian period.
-The remains made up the type specimen of Onychodus, later named Onychodus sigmoides, which was described and named by geologist John Strong Newberry.
-One of his plates of the findings has been drawn by geologist Grove Karl Gilbert.
-The name of the species Onychodus sigmoides comes from the word "sigmoid", meaning "S shaped", as were the teeth of Onychodus.
-All species were found having this type of teeth, but O. sigmoides was the first species described.
-The Onychodus specimen found by Wagner was given to Orton Geological Museum at the Ohio State University.
+Onychodus fossils were first described by John Strong Newberry in 1857.
+The type species is Onychodus sigmoides Newberry, 1857, from either the Columbus Limestone and/or the Delaware Limestone (Middle Devonian) at Milford, Delaware, and Sandusky, Ohio.
+Some of the specimens were illustrated in Report of the Geological Survey of Ohio, Volume I, Part II in 1873.
+One of his plates was drawn by geologist Grove Karl Gilbert.
+Most specimens that Newberry described belong to Onychodus sigmoides, but he also described another species, Onychodus hopkinsi.
+The name of the species Onychodus sigmoides comes from the word "sigmoid," meaning "S shaped," referring to the shape of the teeth (or tusks) on the parasymphysial whorl.
+Most species of Onychodus have this basic form of teeth.
+In 1889, Neweberry described a third species of Onychodus, O. ortoni.
+Some of the Onychodus specimens examined by J. S. Newberry are in the American Museum of Natural History, and others are in the Orton Geological Museum at The Ohio State University.

-The material collected of Onychodus sigmoides were a lower jaw and other single fragments, including parts of the skull, found at Ostrander, Delaware County, Ohio.
+In 1995, Roy Wagner, Operations Manager for American Aggregates Corp., in Ostrander, Delaware County, Ohio, United States, found parts of Onychodus sigmoides including a lower jaw, and skull and other fragments.
 All remains were found as isolated elements because the bones of Onychodus were loosely joined and dispersed quickly after the death of the fish.
-Studies show that Onychodus sigmoides was about 3 m in length and was the largest known bony fish of the Middle Devonian period.
+Studies show that Onychodus sigmoides was about 3 m in length and was the largest known bony fish of the Middle Devonian Period.

 Later discoveries

-Onychodus jaekeli was the second specimen described, clearly belonging to the genus Onychodus.
-Fossils have been found in Germany and described by palaeontologist Walter Gross in 1965.
+Onychodus jaekeli was the first species of Onychodus to be described in the 20th century.
+Fossils were found in Germany and described by palaeontologist Walter Gross in 1965.
 Onychodus jaekeli has up to nine barbed tusks of equal length.

-O. yassensis was found in New South Wales at Canowindra site of Late Devonian, and described by palaeontologist David Lindley in 2002.
+O. yassensis was found in New South Wales at the Late Devonian Canowindra site and described by palaeontologist David Lindley in 2002.

-The new species found at Gogo Formation in Kimberley, Western Australia, Onychodus jandemarrai, is the best known species of the genus.
-It was described in 2006 based on extensive research by the late Dr. Mahala Andrews, with colleagues Dr John Long, Dr Per Ahlberg, Prof. Ken Campbell and Dr Richard Barwick from material collected by the British Museum of Natural History, the Bureau of Mineral Resources and the Australian National University in Canberra.
-New material gathered by Dr. Long from the limestone in the Gogo formation, where he visited many times, contributed much information.
+Onychodus jandemarrai, found in the Gogo Formation (Devonian) at Kimberley, Western Australia, is the best known species of the genus.
+It was described in 2006 by the late Dr. Mahala Andrews, with colleagues Dr John Long, Dr Per Ahlberg, Prof. Ken Campbell and Dr Richard Barwick from material collected by the British Museum of Natural History, the Bureau of Mineral Resources and the Australian National University in Canberra.
+Material gathered by Dr. Long from limestone in the Gogo Formation contributed much new informationabout the genus.
 Although much is known of this species, there are missing details such as the shape of the posterior end of the tail, the pectoral and pelvic fins and the first dorsal fin.
 The name of species O. jandemarrai comes from the Aboriginal warrior Jandamarra who lived in that area.

-Other less known species of Onychodus are: Onychodus anglicus (Woodward 1888) which was found in England, Onychodus arcticus (Woodward 1889) from Spitsbergen, Norway, Onychodus hopkinsi and Onychodus ortoni (Newberry 1889) from North America, and Onychodus obliquidentatus (Jessen 1966), from Rhenish Massif, Germany.
+Less known species of Onychodus are: Onychodus anglicus (Woodward 1888) which was found in England, Onychodus arcticus (Woodward 1889) from Spitsbergen, Norway, Onychodus hopkinsi Newberry, 1857 and Onychodus ortoni Newberry, 1889 from Ohio, USA, Onychodus obliquidentatus (Jessen 1966), from Rhenish Massif, Germany, and O. firouzi (Janvier & Martin, 1979).